Gaia3D/mago-3d-tiler/manual.md

 ### Instanced 3D Model (i3dm)

-When creating instance model data, the following options are available for conversion.
+When converting instance model data, the following options are available for conversion.
 (kml with collada) data, and the `outputType` option is required in the current version.

 ```